MshariAlsayari/Easy-List-Compose/README.md

  * emptyView - (optional) emptyview if the list is empty.
  * startActions - list of actions if it is empty no swipe (3 items at most).
  * endActions - list of actions if it is empty no swipe (3 items at most).
- * startActionBackgroundColor - background color of the list of the start actions.
- * endActionBackgroundColor - background color of the list of the end actions.
  * actionBackgroundRadiusCorner - radius corner for both start background and end background actions.
  * actionBackgroundHeight - height of the actions background.
  * isLoading - show loading content progress.